777arc/PySDR/content/cyclostationary.rst

 Cyclostationary Processing
 ##########################

-Co-authored by `Sam Brown <https://www.linkedin.com/in/samuel-brown-vt/>`_

-1-2 sentence highlight (incl any words we want SEO to pick up, eg CSP)
+.. raw:: html

+ <span style="display: table; margin: 0 auto; font-size: 20px;">Co-authored by <a href="https://www.linkedin.com/in/samuel-brown-vt">Sam Brown</a></span>

+In this chapter we introduce Cyclostationary signal processing (CSP), a relatively niche area of RF signal processing that is used to analyze or detect (often in very low SNR!) signals that exhibit cyclostationary properties, such as most modern digitial modulation schemes.
+We cover the Cyclic Autocorrelation Function (CAF), Spectral Correlation Function (SCF), Spectral Coherence Function, conjugate versions of these functions, and efficient implementations using Python examples.

 ****************
 Introduction
 ****************

 Cyclostationary signal processing (a.k.a., CSP or simply cyclostationary processing) is a set of techniques for exploiting the cyclostationary property found in many real-world communication signals.
 These are signals such as modulated signals like AM/FM/TV broadcast, cellular, and WiFi as well as radar signals, and other signals that exhibit periodicity in their statistics.
 A large swath of traditional signal processing techniques are based on the assumption that the signal is stationary, i.e., the statistics of the signal like the mean, variance and higher-order moments do not change over time.
 However, many real-world signals are cyclostationary, i.e., the statistics of the signal change *periodically* over time.
-CSP techniques exploit this cyclostationary property to improve the performance of signal processing algorithms.
-For example, CSP techniques can be used to detect the presence of signals in noise, perform modulation recognition, and separate signals that are overlapping in time and frequency.
+CSP techniques exploit this cyclostationary property, and can be used to detect the presence of signals in noise, perform modulation recognition, and separate signals that are overlapping in both time and frequency.

 ************************************************
 The Cyclic Autocorrelation Function (CAF)